ten-protocol/ten-test/utils/github/google/README.md

 ./connect-runner.sh --name=ten-test-google-runner-01
 ```

+When you login as above, switch user to tenadmin using `sudo su - tenadmin`.

 ## Install dependencies
 Once connected to the VM run `sudo ./install.sh` script to install all the required dependencies for running the tests.
 Once done ensure the correct version of solc is used, and set permissions for docker using the below;